The Univeristy of Melbourne The Royal Melbourne Hopspital

 Utzschneider Group

-Single-cell RNA-seq data has been generated to start analysis immediately on studies of the T cell response in different infection settings, with potential to publish novel findings in high-ranking biological journals.
-Additionally, we will generate single-cell ATAC-seq data to delve deeper into our central research question.
-Beyond biological discoveries, the project foresees the development of bioinformatics methods.
-This project is flexible, accommodating a dry-lab-only approach while providing the option for wet-lab components if desired.
-Prospective candidates should possess expertise in bioinformatics and a foundational understanding of biology.
+Single-cell RNA-seq data has been generated to start analysis immediately on studies of the T cell response to stimulation in different infection settings, with potential to publish novel findings in high-ranking biological journals.
+Further, single-cell ATAC-seq data will be generated to further explore the research question.
+In addition to biological findings, bioinformatics methods development is anticipated.
+The project can be executed as dry-lab

 Contact project supervisor for further